Victoria Williams (footballer)

-Victoria Williams (born 5 April 1990) is a professional footballer who plays as a centre back who plays for Women's Super League club Brighton & Hove Albion.
+Victoria Williams (born 5 April 1990) is a professional footballer who plays as a centre back.
+She last played for Women's Super League club Brighton & Hove Albion.
 Born and raised in England, she is a member of the Jamaica women's national team.

 Williams joined Doncaster Rovers Belles as an eight-year-old, and returned to the club in 2009 after spells with Leeds United and Arsenal.
 In July 2013, she helped Great Britain to secure a gold medal at the 2013 Summer Universiade in Kazan, Russia.

 Career

 Brighton & Hove Albion

 On 20 May 2021, Brighton announced Williams had signed a contract extension with the club.

+On 5 May 2023, Brighton reported that Williams, and four other players, would leave when their contracts expire in June.